-- Demonstrated ability in personally and consistently closing philanthropic gifts from donors.
+- Experience in personally and consistently closing philanthropic gifts from donors.
 Utilizes industry standard best practices and a donor-centric approach in managing a donor portfolio.
-Ability and willingness to travel regularly to meet with prospects; which could include times in the evenings and weekends.
+Ability and willingness to travel regularly to meet with prospects; which may include times in the evenings and weekends.

 - Active listener with a successful track record of interacting with donors, volunteers, colleagues, and philanthropic stakeholders.
 Ability to understand university approved fundraising priorities and translate those into enticing philanthropic giving opportunities for prospects.
 Leverages relationships to implement strategic solicitation of donors for stretch gifts.

 - Proactive, productive team contributor with a positive attitude and sense of humor.
 Demonstrated ability to follow through on commitments and take personal responsibility for outcomes.
 Persistent, results oriented and driven to succeed personally, and is inspired by challenging team goals.

 - Demonstrates initiative, drive, and a resourceful and a data-driven work ethic.
 Creative, innovative, flexible, with excellent organizational and analytical skills.
 The ability to work independently, manage multiple projects effectively, and maintain a high degree of professionalism and confidentiality in a team-oriented, complex environment.